Contact Information:

 Knowing multiplication facts is very important now, as multiplication facts will be used for all upcoming math skills.
 Please practice multiplication facts at home, or upcoming math skills will become very difficult as they all rely on knowing multiplication facts.

-IXLs and Practice Buddies must be at a certain percentage to be considered "completed" as classwork or homework; however, the students typically have until the day before the assessments to take those scores as high as they can.
+IXLs and Practice Buddies must be at a certain percentage to be considered "completed" as classwork or homework; however, the students should take those scores as high as they can as they become more comfortable with the content.
 These scores are averaged and entered as grades, and can help boost the students' overall math scores.

 There will always be a practice test for homework that we review very carefully the day before the topic assessment.
 This can be used as a study guide to help prepare for the actual assessment.
 Students will be permitted (and strongly encouraged) to use their math notebooks as a resource when taking assessments.